rosszurowski/prototypes/README.md

 ## Installation

-Download the repo and link the javascript file into your project like so:
+Download the repo and link the javascript file into your project with
 ```html
 <script src="/path/to/prototypes.js"></script>
 ```